JCSS-PMC/PMC/part-02/wave-loads.md

 **Models for random variables**

-{numref}`tbl-wave-2.15.1` presents a list of variables that could be considered as uncertain within a probabilistic wave load analysis.
+{numref}`table-wave-load--asic-variables-and-probabilistic-models` presents a list of variables that could be considered as uncertain within a probabilistic wave load analysis.
 For every variable suggestions are presented for the probabilistic modelling.
 In most cases these suggestions are based on what is presented in the literature by various authors, sometimes on the basis of observations and data, sometimes only for use in example calculations.
 As a result, the background of the values given may differ substantially from one random variable to another.

-In {numref}`tbl-wave-2.15.1` mean values are often presented as to the nominal value or the locally measured value.
-The scatter, introduced as a coefficient of {math}`\mathrm{V}`, may also depend heavily on local circumstances.
+In {numref}`table-wave-load--asic-variables-and-probabilistic-models` mean values are often presented as to the nominal value or the locally measured value.
+The scatter, introduced as a coefficient of $V$, may also depend heavily on local circumstances.
 The designation of the distribution type, is clarified at the bottom of the table.
-For variables which are defined per member or per joint, the value of {math}`\rho_{i j}` indicates the coefficient of correlation between members.
-For the interpretation of {math}`\rho_{i j}` it is convenient to have the following relationship:
+For variables which are defined per member or per joint, the value of $\rho_{i j}$ indicates the coefficient of correlation between members.
+For the interpretation of $\rho_{i j}$ it is convenient to have the following relationship:

 ```{math}
 \rho_{i j}=1-\left(V_{\text {int }} / V\right)^{2}{4}
 ```

-{math}`\mathrm{V}_{\mathrm{int}}=` member to member variability
+$V_{int}=$ member to member variability

-{math}`\mathrm{V}=` total uncertainty
+$V=$ total uncertainty

-As an example, let the member to member variability for the yield stress within one structure be equal to {math}`V_{\text {int }}=0.4`.
-The total uncertainty is about {math}`V=0.8`.
+As an example, let the member to member variability for the yield stress within one structure be equal to $V_{\text {int }}=0.4$.
+The total uncertainty is about $V=0.8$.
 So:

 ```{math}
 \rho_{i j}=1-(0.4 / 0.8)^{2}=0.75